Windows 11

 Windows 11 is the current major release of Microsoft's Windows NT operating system, released on October 5, 2021, as the successor to Windows 10 (2015).
-It is available as a free upgrade for devices running Windows 10 that meet the system requirements.
-The Windows Server counterpart, Server 2025, was released in 2024.
-Windows 11 is the first major version of Windows without a corresponding mobile edition, following the discontinuation of Windows 10 Mobile and is implemented to mobile devices with different form factors, screen sizes & CPU architectures (including Tablets & Handheld Gaming Consoles with smaller screen sizes) as a unified edition of Windows.
-Windows 11 is, as of October 14, 2025, the only fully supported consumer-oriented version of Windows since Windows 1.0.
+It is available as a free upgrade for devices running Windows 10 that meet its system requirements.
+The Windows Server counterpart, Windows Server 2025, was released in 2024.
+It is the first major version of Windows without a corresponding mobile edition, following the end of support for Windows 10 Mobile, and is implemented to mobile devices with different form factors, screen sizes and CPU architectures (including tablets and handheld game consoles with smaller screen sizes) as a unified edition of Windows.
+As of October 14, 2025, it is the only fully supported consumer-oriented version of Windows.

-Windows 11 introduced a redesigned Windows shell influenced by elements of the canceled Windows 10X project, including a centered Start menu, a separate "Widgets" panel replacing live tiles, and new window management features.
+The operating system introduced a redesigned Windows shell influenced by elements of the canceled Windows 10X project, including a centered Start menu, a separate "Widgets" panel replacing live tiles, and new window management features.
 It also incorporates gaming technologies from the Xbox Series X and Series S, such as Auto HDR and DirectStorage on supported hardware.
 The Chromium-based Microsoft Edge remains the default web browser, replacing Internet Explorer, while Microsoft Teams is integrated into the interface.
 Microsoft also expanded support for third-party applications in the Microsoft Store, including limited compatibility with Android apps through a partnership with the Amazon Appstore.